 If you like what we do and want to help:

 First and foremost, you can use detections to improve OSM.
 If you’re seeing detections on tracks check them out, see what needs reviewing in OSM and edit.
 You can open iD or JOSM to photo’s location straight from the webpage.

 Help us improve the traffic signs recognition.
 There’s a chance you will find some bad detections.
 You can review them and flag whether they’re good or bad, see the two buttons above the photo.
 We’re adding those reviews to training sets to improve recognitions, so please play nice.

 Help us add these detections to the iD editor as well.

 Tip: you can navigate between detections with Ctrl/Cmd + right/left arrows and confirm/invalidate with Ctrl/Cmd + up/down arrows.
 Goes pretty fast.

 is crucial.
 Here comes the 3D reconstruction into play.
-Extracting a 3rd dimension, the depth, we can determine how far from the
+By extracting a 3rd dimension depth, we can determine how far from the

 camera the regions of interest are and consequently, their shape.
 This way we can distinguish the road from the obstacles (cars, pedestrians, curbstones) simply because we know that the road has an increasing distance from the camera while the objects have a constant distance (fig. 1).

 Late last week, we released new versions of the OpenStreetCam apps and the website.
 While we continue to make the platform faster and more reliable, we also like to keep adding interesting and fun features from time to time!
 This new release introduces points and levels.
 Every time you drive, you earn points.
 Earn enough points and you level up.